mndillon/toki-pona-nanpa-linja-n/README.md

 - All end in **-n** to signal end of number description
 - Zero-block shortcuts for clear large numbers
 - Adds more context, makes the assumption that the string of digits represents a numeric value
+- can repeat any number of times to express more 000 groupings at the end of numbers (e.g. masan wasan wasan)

 ### pasa / pasan
 - Contain **s**, which no digit word has